mvysny/vaadin14-boot-example-maven/README.md

 To integrate with Heroku, you need to activate two Maven profiles:

-1. The 'production' profile which packages Vaadin in production mode
+1. The `production` profile which packages Vaadin in production mode
-2. The 'heroku' profile which uses the `frontend-maven-plugin` to install local node+npm in order for Vaadin Maven build to successfully run webpack to package for production.
+2. The `heroku` profile which uses the `frontend-maven-plugin` to install local node+npm in order for Vaadin Maven build to successfully run webpack to package for production.

 > Note: unfortunately adding the `heroku:nodejs` buildpack in Heroku project settings did not worked for me, I had to use the `frontend-maven-plugin`